Akarsh0809/user_management/readme.md

 link : [https://github.com/Kiran-Ramisetti-kr483/user_management/pull/2/files](https://)

-### 2. Emain verification issue
+### 2. Email verification issue
 The user verification structure was not in order.
-So, I had to change order of few lines of code and added few test cases to check if the emain verification was working well or not.
+So, I had to change order of few lines of code and added few test cases to check if the email verification was working well or not.

 link : [https://github.com/Kiran-Ramisetti-kr483/user_management/pull/5/files](https://)